aduverger/pix2pix/README.md

 ```

 Alternatively, you can choose the sketch image you want your model to generate a facade from.

 You can choose a sketch by specifying an index from the test sample:

 ```bash
 pix2pix-predict --model_name my_model --test_index 89
 ```
-or you can use a sketch of your own by specifying its file path:
+Or you can use a sketch of your own by specifying its file path:
 ```bash
 pix2pix-predict --model_name my_model --file_path /~/Downloads/some_sketch.jpg
 ```